Craig House, Edinburgh

 Craig House is a historic house and estate located on Easter Craiglockhart Hill, between the Craiglockhart and Morningside areas of Edinburgh, Scotland.
-Old Craig House dates from the 16th century, and succeeded an earlier building.
-In the late 19th century it was purchased by the Royal Edinburgh Hospital, and the site was developed as Craig House Hospital, a psychiatric hospital, including substantial new buildings.
+Old Craig House dates back to the 16th century, and it succeeded an earlier building.
+In the late 19th century it was purchased by the Royal Edinburgh Hospital, and the site was developed as Craig House Hospital, a psychiatric hospital, which included substantial new buildings.
 Following refurbishment, the site was opened in 1996 as the Craighouse Campus of Edinburgh Napier University.

 History

 Craig House is recorded in the reign of King David II, and in 1528 the Abbot of Newbattle granted a charter here.
 The original house was burned down by the Earl of Hertford in 1544, during the Rough Wooing.

 Old Craig House

 The present Old Craig House is dated 1565, although the architecture suggests a later date.
 It was built for the Symsounes of Craighouse.
 It later belonged to the Dick family, and was extended to the north-west around 1746.
 The historian John Hill Burton (1809–1881) lived at Craig House.
 There is a monument commemorating his son WK Burton's contribution to Japan at the garden wall.

 In the 1880s it was described as "a weird-looking mansion, alleged to be ghost-haunted" in Cassell's Old and New Edinburgh.